How to Highlight Cell If Value Is Less Than Another Cell in Excel

 Steps

 • First, go to the Developer tab and click on Visual Basic.
-If you don’t have that, you have to enable the Developer tab.
-Or You can also press ‘Alt+F11’for open the Visual Basic Editor.
+If you don’t have that, you need to display the Developer tab on the ribbon.
+You can also press ‘Alt+F11’for open the Visual Basic Editor.

 Embedding VBA Code to highlight cell if value less than another cell in Excel